Skip to main content

 Your health story is a deeply personal chronicle, written in the language of your own biology.
 When an employer offers a wellness program, it can feel like they are asking to read a private chapter of that story.
 Understanding your rights is the first step in controlling the narrative.

 The law’s primary function in this context is to ensure that any such program is truly voluntary.
-It examines the structure of these programs to confirm that you are not being coerced into revealing data through undue pressure or penalties.
+It examines the structure of these programs to confirm that you are not being coerced into revealing personal health data through undue pressure or penalties.

 Your personal health information is shielded by specific legal frameworks designed to protect your privacy and autonomy in the workplace.